fephil/metalsmith-metadata-directory/README.md

 metalsmith.use(metadata({
   directory: '/src/data/**/*.json',
-  // or for YAML respectively; be sure to use 'yml' as file suffix
+  // or for YAML respectively; be sure to use 'yml' or 'yaml' as file suffix
   directory: '/src/data/**/*.yml'
 }));
 ```